pncnmnp/xpong/README.md

 * There’s a tournament simulator that simulates 15 years' worth of tournaments.
 Each year includes four majors — sixty events in all.
 Players and matches are simulated using **Elo**.
 * In the **16th year**, when the main match starts, the world’s top two players face off in the World Championship Final.
+* Two AIs are playing against each other in a game of Pong, with variations in their reaction times and shot speeds.
 * The commentary logic has **three layers** - opening commentary with a scorecard, in-game ball-by-ball commentary, and closing commentary.
 * Two commentators take turns talking to each other and the audience.
 * Commentary is interrupted when an important in-game event occurs, then resumes from where it left off afterward.